 If you want to use a price comparison site to buy your home insurance, you have to be prepared to read some of the small print.
 It’s not as simple as going for the cheapest policy.
 Here are my tips for using price comparison sites for home insurance.

 There are some key things you should look for if you’re buying a home insurance policy.
 Read my articles on Choosing contents insurance and Saving money on buildings insurance.
 These give you an idea of some of the clauses that are really important if you want to buy a decent policy that will give you the cover you need when you claim.

-– It’s in their interest that we switch to a new company every year.
+- It’s in the price comparison sites’ interest that we switch to a new company every year.
 If you happily stayed with the same company year after year and renewed directly, they wouldn’t make any money.
 That doesn’t mean you shouldn’t switch, but it is worth bearing in mind when you see lots of messages about the importance of switching.

-– Some are owned by insurance companies.
-For example, Confused.com is owned by Admiral (which owns esure, elephant and Diamond).
-Gocompare is owned by esure and Compare the market is owned by the Budget Group.
+- Some price comparison sites are owned by insurance companies.
+For example, Confused.com is owned by Admiral (which owns esure, elephant and Diamond) and Compare The Market is owned by the Budget Group.

-SAVVY TIP: The ones that are owned by insurance companies say they don’t favour policies from the companies that own them.
+SAVVY TIP: Not surprisingly, the price comparison sites that are owned by insurance companies say they don’t favour policies from the companies that own them.

-I shopped around online and compared insurance policies on two price comparison sites, Moneysupermarket and GoCompare.
+I shopped around online and compared insurance policies on two of the big price comparison sites.
 Both came up with a range of policies from cheaper to more expensive than I’m currently paying: However:

 - In all cases, the cheapest policies had quite high excess levels (much higher than the excess levels I’d typed in when I filled in the forms online).

-– Some of the company names were unfamiliar.
+- Some of the company names were unfamiliar.
 Without doing a bit of your own research about them, you may not know who’s behind them or what their reputation is for paying out claims.

-– Insurance policy documents were often 20 pages, while one I skim read was 40 pages.
+- Insurance policy documents are often 20 pages.
+One I skim read was 40 pages (eek!).
 So, unless you’re prepared to check the details of policies that are selected for you and that appear at the top of the price comparison table, you still won’t actually know what cover you’re getting.

 Saving money on your insurance is well worth doing.
-And I’d definitely recommend shopping around if you’ve never switched insurance as you’ll be able to make some real savings.
+And I’d definitely recommend shopping around for your policies as you’ll be able to make some real savings.
 However:

-– When comparing policies online, be aware that the comparison site may well increase the excess.
+- When using price comparison sites for home insurance, be aware that the comparison site may well increase the excess.
 When I looked I said I wanted an excess of £100, but most policies carry a compulsory excess.
 In some cases this is higher than £100.
 The excess levels could be up to £250 each on the contents and buildings sections.

 - You don’t want the cheapest policy — you want the one giving you the best value.
 The cheapest policies may not have the cover you need.